9 Things That Happen When You Stop Drinking Alcohol

 A cold brew or summery cocktail might be relaxing after a long day at work, but those liquid calories add up.
 Just one 12-ounce beer has about 150 calories, and fruity cocktails are loaded with sugar.
 If you’re drinking regularly, those empty calories can cause you to start piling on the pounds without even realizing it.
 “Of course, everyone’s body reacts differently to alcohol,” says Wesley Delbridge, RDN, spokesperson for the Academy of Nutrition and Dietetics.
 But one thing applies to everybody.
 “Once alcohol is introduced, our body wants to process it right away.
 It shuts down every other system to process that alcohol,” he says.
 This can have a negative effect on your metabolism.
 Here’s how to know if you’re drinking too much in the first place.

 You’ll have lower LDL cholesterol

 Your blood pressure will improve

 You might think that nightcap is easing your stress, but it could actually raise your blood pressure.
 According to a study published in the journal Hypertension, 38 ounces of beer or 13 ounces of wine (about three beers or a couple of glasses of wine) increased participants’ blood pressure by an average of 2.4 mmHg.
 Another study at the University of Bristol found that individuals who drink on a regular basis have blood pressure numbers that are around 7 mmHg higher than people who do not drink.
 To keep your blood pressure in check, follow the American Heart Association’s recommendation of no more than two drinks per day for men and one drink per day for women.
-Here’s more information on the safest amount of alcohol to drink.
+Here’s more of what you should know about alcohol and high blood pressure.